 Introduction to Cassandra Interview Questions

 This article consists of Cassandra’s Interview Questions And Answers.
 Apache Cassandra is a highly available “NoSQL” distributed database management system.
 It is a type of NoSQL database.
-Cassandra is open-source and is designed in such a way that it can handle large amounts of data, providing high availability that has no single point of failure.
 Cassandra became a top-level Apache Project in 2010.
-Cassandra has been written in Java; hence, it can run on a vast array of operating systems and platforms.
-It can be flexible in Real-time storing the data for online applications as well as it can read data for the business intelligence system.
+Cassandra has been written in Java; hence, it can run on various operating systems and platforms.
+It can be flexible in Real-time storing the data for online applications and reading data for the business intelligence system.

 Frequently Asked Cassandra Interview Questions and Answers